21 Genius Apartment Decor Ideas and Hacks for Renters

 Opt for area rugs that you can throw in the wash if it will be in a high traffic area.
 Or layer multiple rugs together to create something unique.
 Outdoor rugs are another great option because of their durability.

 Love the idea of an accent wall but not the permanent DIY?
-Washtape is your answer.
-Washi tape is like masking tape but cooler and comes from Japan.
+Washi tape is your answer (no, because this surprised me for I thought they were only for journaling).
+It’s is like masking tape but cooler and comes from Japan.

 Portable Lighting Fixtures